Below our information you’ll find real guest reviews & your chance to submit your opinion.

-None; does not have Express Pass access.
+None; Express Pass access.
 This is the first attraction in history to literally allow everyone to ride.
-Please note it does require a park-to-park theme park ticket.
+Please note it does require a park-to-park theme-park ticket.

 A first-of-its-kind ride that links multiple geographical locations in one themed experience, the Hogwarts Express provides two different “stories” for passengers to enjoy: from King’s Cross Station (in Universal Studios Florida) to the brand-new Hogsmeade Station (in Islands of Adventure), as seen in the books and movies, and from Hogsmeade to King’s Cross.
 Thanks to video monitors that double as the train’s windows, a number of Harry Potter characters make appearances, including the fabled trio of Harry, Ron, and Hermione and a sneak attack by the chilling Dementors.